OnroerendErfgoed/augeias/docs/service.rst

 .. http:put:: /collections/{collection_key}/containers/{container_key}/{object_key}

     Copy an object from one store location into another within the same Augeias instance.
-    The location of the input object must be an absolute URL.
+    The input json data must contain host url, collection_key, container_key and object_key of the object that needs to be copied.

     If an object with this key already exists, it will be overwritten.
 If not, it will be created.